 Instead, I drove home and rummaged through my woodpile.
 Wouldn't you know it?
 I found an 18″ length of two-by-four and a 12″ scrap of something else.
 Three nails later, I had my own frugal version of a customizable footrest.

 Depending on my mood, I can angle my feet up or down.
 I can set the block of wood in a high position or a low position.
-I've been using my footrest now two weeks now.
+I've been using my footrest for two weeks now.
 It works great.
 Sure, it's ugly, but that's okay.
 I like that it's ugly.
 Every time I see it, it reminds me that I have an extra $50 in my pocket.

 Author: J.D.
 Roth